frankllin-sec/Labs-experience/Windows-Event-Logs/README.md

 ---

-## 🧠 What I Learned

-- The difference between the three tools for accessing event logs, and when each one actually makes sense: Event Viewer for quick interactive digging, wevtutil.exe for scripted CLI queries, Get-WinEvent for combining and filtering at scale
-- That the same Event ID (like 4104) can live in different logs (PowerShell/Operational vs Windows PowerShell) with different meanings, checking the wrong log burned time on this lab
-- How to build an XPath query by walking the XML tree in Event Viewer's Details/XML View tab, System, EventID, Provider/@Name
-- Practical detection knowledge: Event ID 400 for PowerShell downgrade attacks, Event ID 104 for log clears, Event ID 4799 for group membership enumeration
-- How to cross-reference a real forensic file (`merged.evtx`) against four distinct SOC scenarios instead of a single flat Q&A list

----

 ## 💬 Honest Self-Assessment

 **What went well:**
-Once I understood the difference between PowerShell/Operational and Windows PowerShell logs, correlating events across the four scenarios in `merged.evtx` went smoothly.
+Once I understood the difference between PowerShell/Operational and Windows PowerShell logs, correlating events across the  scenarios in `merged.evtx` went smoothly.
 Building XPath queries by reading the XML view tag-by-tag made sense quickly, and I got comfortable pivoting between Event Viewer, wevtutil, and Get-WinEvent depending on what a question actually needed.

 **What I need to improve:**
-A couple of answers (the 2nd PowerShell command, and the log name count) didn't match what my tools were actually showing me, and searching online confirmed other people hit the same mismatches, likely a stale answer key rather than something I did wrong.
-Still, it's a good reminder to sanity-check twice before assuming I made the mistake.
-I also want to get faster at picking the right log on the first try instead of checking Operational by default and correcting course afterward.
+PowerShell syntax is still something I need to drill.
+I can usually figure out what a command should do, but writing the actual syntax from scratch, especially cmdlet names, pipeline structure,

 ---
 <p align="center">